Fuliru people: Bafuliiru Chiefdom

 At the onset of Belgian colonization, the establishment of chieftaincies was the primary method of governance.
 These chieftaincies were established with due respect to the customs and traditions of each area, particularly based on three principal criteria defined and established by the Belgian colonial administration as essential conditions for the establishment of any chieftaincy.
 This was done to prevent lawlessness and to avoid violating the ancestral realities that had existed for millennia.
 Belgian colonial administration's criteria for establishing chieftaincies varied based on the region and the ethnic group in question.
-The establishment of chieftaincies was often accompanied by the appointment of a local chief (chefs de groupement) or a traditional ruler who was then tasked with maintaining law and order in the area, as well as ensuring the well-being of the local population.
+The establishment of chieftaincies was often accompanied by the appointment of a local chief who was then tasked with maintaining law and order in the area, as well as ensuring the well-being of the local population.
 However, in multi-ethnic areas, the imposition of a single chief often created friction, as colonial authorities were forced to decide which ethnic group would hold authority.
 This sometimes led to tensions or even violent conflict.
 Moreover, colonial structures frequently reshaped identities; individuals could assume new ethnic affiliations depending on the chiefdom under which they resided.
 For instance, members of the Fuliiru community living within the Bavira Chiefdom might, over generations, come to identify as Vira.
 Similar dynamics unfolded in surrounding chiefdoms such as Burhinyi, Luwindja, Luindi, and Kaziba.
 Each ethnic group, however small, was assigned a chiefdom or a sector, if not, a grouping (groupement).
 The administrative territories were thus constituted within the limits of the chiefdom.
 The aim was to regroup "ethnic units" in their own geographical entities.
 This approach by the Belgian colonial administration was based on the principle of indirect rule, which aimed to maintain control over the local population through traditional rulers.
 This system was viewed as a means of preserving the existing social and political structures of the colonized societies while ensuring their loyalty to the colonial authorities.